CAMPOS, LARRY PAUL

 South Park Cemetery, Roswell, New Mexico

-His father continues to live in Odessa on the same street and is divorced.
+His father continued to live in Odessa until he was no longer able to take care of himself and he moved to Roswell and entered a nursing home.
+He passed away in December 2013 at the age of 91 and is buried near Larry.
 His mother is now living in Roswell, New Mexico and his sister, Jennie Ortega and his brother, Tito also reside in Roswell.